Open-Argon/Chloride/README.md

 - Provide a stable, maintainable interpreter core.
 - Keep the implementation straightforward so that future language features can be built cleanly on top of it.
 - Serve as the reference interpreter for Argon going forward.

+## Project Status

+Chloride is still under active development.
+The object model is largely complete, but several core language features are missing or experimental.
+Basic control flow constructs such as for loops are not implemented yet, partly because the older syntax was confusing and may be replaced with something clearer.
+While backwards compatibility is a goal, perfect compatibility is unlikely, especially where new syntax or improved semantics resolve long-standing issues in argon-v3.

+The interpreter currently contains known performance issues and occasional segmentation faults, and part of the development process is identifying and removing these.
+The intention is to stabilise the runtime, finalise the syntax, and avoid any further major redesigns.
+The hope is that Chloride becomes both the long-term Argon interpreter and the last large rewrite the language needs.

+# Licence
+GNU General Public License v3.0